rems-project/cn-tutorial/src/tutorial.md

 Let's go through this line-by-line:

-- We assert ownership of an iterated `Owned` resource, one for each index `i` strictly smaller than loop variable `j`.
+- We assert ownership of an iterated `RW` resource, one for each index `i` strictly smaller than loop variable `j`.

-- All remaining indices `i`, between `j` and `n` are still uninitialised, so part of the iterated `Block` resource.
+- All remaining indices `i`, between `j` and `n` are still uninitialised, so part of the iterated `W` resource.

 - As in the previous example, we assert `p` and `n` are unchanged.

 - Finally, unlike in the previous example, this loop invariant involves `j`.
 We therefore also need to know that `j` does not exceed the array length `n`.
 Otherwise CN would not be able to prove that, on completing the last loop iteration, `j=n` holds.
-This, in turn, is needed to show that, when the function returns, ownership of the iterated `Owned` resource --- as specified in the loop invariant --- is fully consumed by the function's post-condition and there is no left-over unused resource.
+This, in turn, is needed to show that, when the function returns, ownership of the iterated `RW` resource --- as specified in the loop invariant --- is fully consumed by the function's post-condition and there is no left-over unused resource.

-As before, we also have to instruct CN to `extract` ownership of individual array cells out of the iterated resources:
+As before, we also have to instruct CN to `focus` ownership of individual array cells out of the iterated resources:

-- to allow CN to extract the individual `Block` to be written, we use `extract Block<char>, j;`;
+- to allow CN to focus the individual `W` to be written, we use `focus W<char>, j;`;

-- the store returns a matching `Owned<char>` resource for index `j`;
+- the store returns a matching `RW<char>` resource for index `j`;

-- finally, we add `extract Owned<char>, j;` to allow CN to "`attach`" this resource to the iterated `Owned` resource.
-CN issues a warning, because nothing is, in fact, extracted: we are using `extract` only for the "`reverse`" direction.
+- finally, we add `focus RW<char>, j;` to allow CN to "`attach`" this resource to the iterated `RW` resource.
+CN issues a warning, because nothing is, in fact, focused: we are using `focus` only for the "`reverse`" direction.

 <!-- TODO: BCP: That last bit is mysterious. -->
 <!-- Dhruv: See long explanation and issue here: rems-project/cerberus#498 -->